Exercise 04

 states_intersecting_md <- ____

-Create another object representing all the objects that touch (have a shared boundary with) Maryland and plot the result (hint: remember you can use the argument op = st_intersects when subsetting with base R or .predicate = st_intersects when using st_filter()).
+Hint: remember you can use the argument op = st_intersects when subsetting with base R or .predicate = st_intersects when using st_filter()

 states_touching_md <- ____

-Bonus: create a straight line from the centroid of Maryland to the centroid of California near the West coast of the USA (hint: functions st_centroid(), st_union() and st_cast() described in Chapter 5 may help) and identify which states this long East-West line crosses.
+Optional: create a straight line from the centroid of Maryland to the centroid of California near the West coast of the USA (hint: functions st_centroid(), st_union() and st_cast() described in Chapter 5 may help) and identify which states this long East-West line crosses.

 How far is the geographic centroid of Maryland from the geographic centroid of Canterbury, New Zealand?

-Calculate the length of the boundary lines of US states in meters.
+Calculate the perimeter of the boundary lines of US states in meters.
 Which state has the longest border and which has the shortest?
-Hint: The st_length function computes the length of a LINESTRING or MULTILINESTRING geometry.

 us_states |>